 Closings/Inclement Weather Policy: At times, emergencies such as severe weather, fire, power failures, or other natural occurrences can disrupt Fiddlehead School's operations.
 In some cases, these circumstances may require the closing of the school.
-In the event that such an emergency occurs, social media platforms (Remind 101) and/or television stations will be asked to broadcast notification of the closing or delay.
-Please tune into your local TV channels 6/8/13 or check out our website for closing and/or delay information.
-We will make every effort to update our website by 7:00 a.m. on days Fiddlehead School will be closed.
+In the event that such an emergency occurs, social media platforms, the Remind 101 app, and/or television stations will be asked to broadcast notification of the closing or delay.
+Please tune into your local TV channels 6/8/13 for closing and/or delay information.
 In the event of inclement weather, we follow MSAD#15 closing schedule.
-Because families travel a distance, please use your judgement pertaining to the weather in your local area and always stay safe.
+Because families travel a distance, please use your judgment pertaining to the weather in your local area and always stay safe.